Mediocrity is like quicksand – the more we move around in it, the more it absorbs us.

-Rebranding is often confused with only a short-term change of visual elements.
-Even though changing a logo or company name is a part of rebranding, it doesn’t represent a complete rebranding.
+Rebranding is often confused with a short-term change of visual elements.
+Even though changing a logo or company name is a part of the process, it doesn’t represent a complete rebranding.

-If a brand changed their color scheme from red to blue, this might signify some type of minor change for customers.
-However, it would lack the comprehensive, deep-rooted qualities of a rebranding.
+If a brand changed their color scheme from red to blue, this signifies a minor change for customers.
+Furthermore, it would lack the comprehensive, deep-rooted qualities of a rebranding.

-Much more than a new aesthetic, a rebrand attempts to inspire new values, concepts and confidence in audiences.
+Much more than a new aesthetic, a rebrand inspires new values, concepts and confidence in audiences.